JM89/crash-courses/CrashCourse-InterProcessCommunication/Lesson3/README.md

 This concludes the Crash Course on inter-process communication.

-In the first lesson we called the Review API from the Blog Post API and explained the technical challenge of direct RPC calls between APIs.
+In the first lesson, we called the Review API from the Blog Post API and explained the technical challenge of direct RPC calls between APIs.
 In Lesson 2, we used a local Amazon SQS queue to decouple the two APIs.
-Lastly, we created a background / worker service, that reads the messages from the SQS queue and call the Review API on behalf of the Blog Post API.
+Lastly, we created a background/worker service, that reads the messages from the SQS queue and calls the Review API on behalf of the Blog Post API.

-I hope you learnt tons with this Crash Course!
-Let me know if any suggestions, feedbacks or issues with this course!
+I hope you learnt tons from this Crash Course!
+Let me know if any suggestions, feedback or issues!